VFW Club

-The VFW Club, or Veterans of Foreign Wars Club, at 930 Adirondac in Hamilton, Montana, was built around 1937.
+The building of the VFW Club (Veterans of Foreign Wars Club), at 930 Adirondac in Hamilton, Montana, US, was built in around 1937.
 It was listed on the National Register of Historic Places in 1988.

 It is a one-and-a-half-story woodframe building, built by veterans of World War I, including Grundy Nichols who employed his team of horses and a slip to help excavate the basement.
 Early charter members also included Wilbur Vallance, Lawrence Waters, and Cecil Tucker.